 |Screening||Which projects need a full or partial assessment study is decided in this stage|

-- EIA Report: in this reporting stage, an environmental management plan (EMP) and also a non-technical summary of the project’s impact is prepared for the general public.
-This report is also called the Environmental Impact Statement (EIS).
+|EIA Report also called Environmental Impact Statement (EIS)||An environmental management plan (EMP) and also a non-technical summary of the project’s impact is prepared for the general public in this stage|

-- Decision making: the decision on whether the project is to be given approval or not and if it is to be given, under what conditions|
+|Decision Making||The fate of the project is decided.
+Whether the project is to be given approval or not and if it is to be given, under what conditions|

-|Monitoring, compliance, enforcement and environmental auditing: monitoring whether the predicted impacts and the mitigation efforts happen as per the EMP|
+|Monitoring, compliance, enforcement and environmental auditing||Monitoring whether the predicted impacts and the mitigation efforts happen as per the EMP|

 - EIA is a good tool for prudent environment management.